Taiwan says China blocked deal with BioNTech for COVID-19 shots

 China was “happy to see” Fosun’s willingness to provide vaccines to Taiwan, the Chinese office added.

-With supplies tight, several Taiwan politicians have said the need for the Fosun shots was so urgent the government should immediately bring them in.
+Several Taiwan politicians have said the need for the Fosun shots was so urgent the government should bring them in.

-But Taiwan’s Health Minister Chen Shih-chung said at a daily news briefing they had seen no supporting documentation about the vaccine Fosun was offering.
+But Taiwan’s Health Minister Chen Shih-chung told a daily news briefing Taiwan had seen no supporting documentation about Fosun’s version of the vaccine.

 “Bring out the official documents and we can talk about it again.”

-Reporting by Ben Blanchard and Yimou Lee; Editing by Christopher Cushing, Robert Birsel
+Reporting by Ben Blanchard and Yimou Lee in Taipei and David Brunnstrom and Michael Martina in Washington; Editing by Christopher Cushing, Robert Birsel and Bill Berkrot

 Our Standards: The Thomson Reuters Trust Principles.